In the event of a school emergency:

-Student and campus safety is of paramount importance to everyone in the Castro Valley Unified School District.
+The safety of our students and staff is the utmost priority for Castro Valley Unified School District.
 We take all possible precautions to help ensure that our campuses are safe, secure, and provide a peaceful learning environment.

 However, we all know that unfortunate and unplanned events can occur.
 In the case of an emergency, we are prepared to provide our students, staff, parents, and school community timely, accurate, and honest information.

 As you know, information moves fast in the electronic age.
-One inaccurate email, text message or tweet can spark rumors, create unnecessary panic or make a real emergency much worse.
+One inaccurate email, text message or social media can spark rumors, create unnecessary panic or make an emergency much worse.

 In the case of an emergency, we ask that you remember to look for accurate information from the district.
 We will deliver messages over these services: